 Part of the school's funding is now dedicated as 'pupil premium' whose purpose is to address specifically the needs of the most disadvantaged students.
 Further information on funding is available on the school website.

-In the last academic year, the school used its 'pupil premium' funding in a number of key areas including 1:1 and small group numeracy and literacy intervention, tutoring, universal monitoring, resources for the students and the accelerated reader programme.
+Each year, the school uses its 'pupil premium' funding in a number of key areas including 1:1 and small group numeracy and literacy intervention, tutoring, universal monitoring and resources for students.

-EXAMINATION RESULTS 2019

-SUMMARY INFORMATION
+EXAMINATION RESULTS SUMMARY INFORMATION

 Year 11 GCSE